Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: Numerical reconstruction algorithms

 \section{Numerical reconstruction algorithms}

 In this section, we implement a standard optimal control-based numerical image reconstruction algorithm for PAT with the simplified $P_2$ equations~\eqref{EQ:SP2 simp} and the classical diffusion equation~\eqref{EQ:Diff} as the models of light propagation.
-Due to the fact that the data we have is not enough to uniquely determine all three coefficients $(\Xi, \sigma_a, \sigma_s)$ simultaneously~\cite{BaRe-IP11,MaRe-CMS14}, we consider here only the reconstruction of two coefficients.
+Since the data we have are not enough to uniquely determine all three coefficients $(\Xi, \sigma_a, \sigma_s)$ simultaneously, as indicated in both the classical diffusion and radiative transport regimes~\cite{BaRe-IP11,MaRe-CMS14}, we consider here only the reconstruction of two coefficients.
 We provide the details for the case of reconstructing $(\sigma_a, \sigma_s)$.
 Reconstructing other pairs, such as $(\Xi, \sigma_a)$, can be done very similarly.

 Let us assume that we have data collected from $J\ge 2$ different illuminations $\{f_j\}_{j=1}^J$.
 We denote by $\{p_j^*\}_{j=1}^J$ the measured ultrasound data.
 We solve the reconstruction problem by searching for the coefficient pair $(\sigma_a, \sigma_s)$ that minimize the mismatch between ultrasound data predicted by the mathematical models and the measurements.
 More precisely, we solve the minimization problem